-Every time I do a podcast, I’ve got to transcribe with your wonderful friend Lai, and make sure she gets this podcast, ‘cause she’s doing an awesome job, and so I just recently did a post to say, “here’s all of my tweets, here’s all my podcasts, and the transcripts that go with them, you know, please retweet that”, and recently had 100 retweets in the last week.
+Every time I do a podcast, I’ve got to transcribe with your wonderful friend Lai, and make sure she gets this podcast, ‘cause she’s doing an awesome job, and so I just recently did a post to say, “here are all of my tweets, here are all my podcasts, and the transcripts that go with them, you know, please retweet that”, and recently had 100 retweets in the last week.

 So, at least 100 people have thought it good enough to retweet to their friends.